Climbing the Empire State Building

 Other popular observatories, skyscrapers and buildings in New York City

-New York is a city made to be admired from below but also from above and, to that end, you have a multitude of skyscrapers from which the views of New York are breathtaking.
+New York is a city made to be admired from below but also from above, and for that, you have a multitude of skyscrapers from which the views of New York are breathtaking.

 One World Observatory